MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 [!INCLUDE[applies-to-v4](includes/applies-to.md)]

 This article describes how to update a bot to work with **named pipes**, and how to enable the direct line app service extension in the **Azure App Service** resource where the bot is hosted.
-Please, read this companion article [Create .NET Client to Connect to Direct Line App Service Extension](bot-service-channel-directline-extension-net-client.md).
+Please, also read this companion article [Create .NET Client to Connect to Direct Line App Service Extension](bot-service-channel-directline-extension-net-client.md).

 ## Prerequisites